IFOA-2025-DevOps-Fundamentals/learn-docker-fundamentals/sections/07_build_our_first_docker_app.md

-## Build Our First Docker Application
+## Let's Experiment!
+Build Our First Docker Application

 In the myapp folder (stored in `assets/code/myapp`) there is a simple Python application that we are going to containerize using Docker.
 This project shows a demo implementation of a simple HTTP RESTful API with a single endpoint that returns a JSON response.